 “We set out to understand where all the building complexes were and their function,” says Kim Mathews of Mathews Nielsen.
 Scholars from Michigan Technological University’s Industrial Archaeology program spent six years unearthing some 145,000 foundry-related artifacts and tracing the footprints of its 15 or so buildings.

-Working with New York’s State Historic Preservation Office, Scenic Hudson and Mathews Nielsen developed a $3.6 million public access and interpretation plan to stabilize many of the site’s ruins and guide visitors around them.
+Working with New York’s State Historic Preservation Office, Scenic Hudson, Mathews Nielsen, and Li/Saltzman Architects developed a $3.6 million public access and interpretation plan to stabilize many of the site’s ruins and guide visitors around them.
+Since 2014, they have stabilized the masonry walls of the pattern shop, machine shop, and casting shop, and restored part of the exterior of the brick office building.
 Fifteen markers, mounted on poles, tell the foundry’s story.
 Each one corresponds with an audiovisual tour that connects to visitors’ mobile phones and tracks their position using GPS.

 Interpretive elements recall the past without re-creating it.
 A stainless steel sculpture evokes the 36-foot-diameter water wheel that once stood on the site.
 Another sculpture of a gun platform stands on the marsh’s edge, where Abraham Lincoln watched the testing of Parrott rifles over the Hudson.
 “We didn’t want it to be a theme park,” says Mathews.
 “We still wanted it to be a walk in the woods.”

 To minimize the impact on the land, the trail follows the original rail route, which brought finished goods to the river for shipping.
 Local artisans crafted benches from sustainable black locust wood grown in the region.